tsornwanee/tsornwanee.github.io/_pages/about.md

 About Me
 ======
-I'm a first-year Ph.D. student at Stanford University.
+I'm a second-year Ph.D. student at Stanford University.

 Previously, I received an M.S. degree in Computational and Mathematical Engineering (ICME) and a B.S. degree in Symbolic Systems (with honors) from Stanford University.
 During my undergraduate years, I had the pleasure of working with [Prof. Kwabena Boahen](https://web.stanford.edu/group/brainsinsilicon/people/kwabena-boahen/), [Prof. Nima Anari](https://nimaanari.com), and [Prof. Sophie H. Yu](https://sophieyu.me).
 I am also honored to have [Prof. Yuliy Sannikov](https://www.gsb.stanford.edu/faculty-research/faculty/yuliy-sannikov) as the advisor and [Prof. Robert Wilson](https://gsb-faculty.stanford.edu/robert-wilson/) as the second reader for my undergraduate thesis.